Available in Classic and VPC

 Q. During automatic export, a "no access key" issue occurs.

-- Check if the account is deleted
+- Check if your account was deleted

-Check if the valid API authentication key is registered in the account for which automatic export is configured.
+Check if a valid API authentication key is registered in the account for which automatic export is configured.
+See API Authentication Keys to learn how to verify your API authentication key. - Check your automatic export settings account

-- Check the firewall or ACL settings
+- Check your firewall or ACL settings

 Check if the port to the log server is blocked. - Check if Filebeat is running